confusedconsciousness/confusedconsciousness/README.md

 Outside of work, I have a deep appreciation for art and music.
 I enjoy reading books on Cosmos, Philosophy, and sometimes fiction.

-If you want to reach out to me, please head to the contact section, or connect with me through my socials.
+If you want to reach out to me connect with me through my socials.
 I'll be happy to connect.
 #### Find me here
 <ul>
   <li> <a href="https://twitter.com/0xkishankumar">Twitter</a> </li>